TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 ## Deploying to the Blog

-To include as a live example on the blog I need to tell Vite the non-default base path where the package will be deployed.
-All includes in the built package are absolute.
+To include as a live example on the blog, I need to tell Vite the base path where the package will be deployed.
+All paths in the built package are absolute.
+I could specify the base path in a configuration file but deploying to the blog is a one off.
 Some head scratching before I figured out the magic runes to pass arguments from npm through to vite.

 ```
 % npm run build -- --base=/assets/dist/vite-bootstrap/